 - Dash examines the files in your working directory.

 - CSS files are automatically “watched” by examining the

 - If only CSS changed, then Dash will only refresh that CSS file.

 - When your Python code has changed, Dash will re-run the entire file and then refresh the application in the browser.

 - Hot reloading will not save the application’s state.
 For example, if you’ve selected some items in a dropdown, then that item will be cleared on hot-reload.

-- Hot reloading is configurable through a set of parameters.
-See the Reference section at the end of this page.
+- Hot reloading is configurable through a set of parameters:

 Note: You can disable the check by setting

 dev_tools_props_check=False.
-But we strongly recommended to fix the props errors:
+But we strongly recommended to fixing the property type errors instead.

 dev_tools_ui, bool, set to